 - It’s Not All about Speed – Many beginner bowlers try to throw the ball as hard as they can, thinking it’s the speed of the ball that knocks down pins.
 While speed does play a role in knocking the pins down, it basically comes down to physics.
 As it goes, for every action there is a reaction and this is accurate, even in bowling.
 Speed, accuracy, and the angle of how you hit the pins determines how (“or if”) they fall.
 A new bowler should work on accuracy and learn how specific angles can be used to knock down pins and pick up spares.

 - Don’t Let Emotions Drive Your Game – One of the worst things you can do is let your emotions takeover.
 Bowling requires concentration and if you let anger takeover you’ll never reach the level of concentration you need.
 Plus, no one likes to bowl with someone who gets upset when they have a bad frame or fails to pick up a spare.
 At the end of day bowling is just a game and we all have bad days.

 This is just a sample of the helpful bowling information on my site.
 You can use the navigational panel on the left to dive deeper and get more tips on bowling.
 In addition, you can continue below and view my bowling how-to articles.
 I hope my bowling website has been useful to you and helps improve your game.
 I want to get you on the right path to your first perfect bowling score of 300!

 More Bowling Tips and How-To Guides

 Below are my bowling how-to guides to help all levels of bowlers improve their game.
-It's important to remember that these broad how-to guides and that your bowling technique might need to be slightly different to achieve the best results.
-Take all of my how-to articles with a grain of salt and remember the best way to improve your bowling technique is to simply practice, practice and then practice some more!
+It’s important to remember that these are broad how-to guides and that your bowling technique might need to be slightly different to achieve the best results.
+Take all of my how-to articles with a grain of salt and remember the best way to improve your bowling technique is to simply practice and then practice some more!

 - How to Bowl a Hook – My guide on how to throw a bowling ball with a hook.